Kicksecure/security-misc/README.md

 -   TCP timestamps are disabled as it can allow detecting the system time.

--   Enforces the logging of martian packets, those with a source address which is blatantly wrong.

 -   Set coredump file name based on core_pattern value instead of the default of naming it 'core'.